AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow.md

 ### Create a model for an approval and review workflow {#create-a-model-for-an-approval-and-review-workflow}

 Approval and review workflow are for the tasks which require human intervention to make decisions.
 The following example creates a workflow model for a mortgage loan application to be filled by a front-office banking agent.
 Once the application is filled, it is sent for approval.
-Later on, the approved application is sent to the applicant for electronic signatures using Adobe Sign.
+Later on, the approved application is sent to the applicant for electronic signatures using Acrobat Sign.

 The example is available as a package attached below.
 Import and install the example using the package manager.
 You can also perform the following steps to manually create the workflow model for the application:

 The example creates a workflow model a mortgage application to be filled by a front-office banking agent.
 Once filled the application is sent for approval.
-Later on, the approved application is sent to the customer for electronic signatures using Adobe Sign.
+Later on, the approved application is sent to the customer for electronic signatures using Acrobat Sign.
 You can import and install the example using the package manager.

 [Get File](assets/example-mortgage-loan-application.zip)